Tremors poster

 Disruption

-Val and Earl discover Edgar Deems dead on an electrical tower, having apparently died of dehydration while trapped up there for days—the first mysterious death.
+Val and Earl discover Edgar Deems dead atop an electrical tower, having died of dehydration because something below wouldn't let him come down.
+The ordinary world is shattered.

 5